 Satellite Meetings & Breakouts

-Several committees or related organizations will hold meetings during the ACVO conference in Baltimore.
+Several committees or related organizations will hold meetings during the ACVO conference in Maui.
 Our goal is to provide a description of the focus of each meeting or supplemental educational session over the summer.
-Currently these will include, the following:
+Currently these will include the following:

 Pharmaceutical Safety Studies Committee